 And if with them thou wouldst be blest,

 Prepare to dye before thou rest.

-Developed on what was then a corner of Boston Common because of overcrowding at the "old" burying ground next to King's Chapel, which you can see down the street, Granary Burying Ground was the city's third cemetery.
+Developed on what was then a corner of Boston Common because of overcrowding at the "old" burying ground next to King's Chapel, another Freedom Trail further down the street, Granary Burying Ground was the city's third cemetery.